mikepan/GameEngineBook/text/07-Scripting.md

 Through the use of a scripting language called _Python_, the game engine (as Blender itself) is fully extensible.
 This programming language is easy to learn, although extremely powerful.
 Be aware, though, that you will not find a complete guide to learning Python here.
 There are plenty of resources online and offline that will serve you better.
 However, even if you are not inclined to study Python deeply now, sooner or later you will find yourself struggling with script files.
 So, it's important to know what you are dealing with.

-\*\*\*Begin Note

-Yes, You Can
+>**Yes, You Can**
+>

-For those experienced Python programmers (or for those catching up with the reference learning material), always remember: if you can do something with Python, chances are, you can do it in the game engine.
+>For those experienced Python programmers (or for those catching up with the reference learning material), always remember: if you can do something with Python, chances are, you can do it in the game engine.

-\*\*\*End Note

 After the brief overview in the Python basics, we will explain how to apply your knowledge of Python inside the game engine.
 You'll also learn how to access the Python methods, properties, and objects you'll be using.